 Without an interesting headline coupled with great content, you are going to lose out on the lead-generating potential of your blog.
 And no-one wants that.

 Luckily this is one of the easier blogging mistakes to fix.
 A lot of the hard work has been done, and there is a bit of a formula to writing a great headline.
 The five main elements of viral headlines include: an emotional element, a content element, a topic element, a format element, and a promise element.
 Basically, the essence of “interestingness” for both your headline and your content is based on asking the right questions.
 Just asked the traditional “who,” “what,” “when,” “where,” “why,” and “how” questions, and spent a little bit of time pondering what would make them interesting to YOU.

-Blogging Mistake #4 - Not Sharing And Promoting Your Content
+Common Blogging Mistakes - #4 Not Sharing And Promoting Your Content

 Writing great content is only half of the job.
 Promoting that content is the other half.
 And unless you already have an extraordinarily popular blog, traffic isn’t going to pop up out of thin air.
 So, without promoting your blog articles and getting it out into the public domain, the point of blogging is completely moot.